JunghwanRo/log/README.md

 # To be DONE

-Read "Design, fabrication and control of soft robots." \
 Check a glider simulator. \
 Check Added mass sim dt. \
 Download all interesting lectures from ETHZ-robotics. \